Config

 Introduction¶

-module is used to configure PSEngine and control integration behavior.
+The config module is used to configure PSEngine and control integration behavior.
 It does not interact with any Recorded Future datasets, and its use is optional, primarily serving as a convenience when a configuration file is needed.

 Configuration values can be provided in several ways: